 This journal is able to host additional materials online (e.g. datasets, podcasts, videos, images, additional data tables or figures, completed reporting guidelines or checklists, etc.) alongside the full-text of the article.
 Supplemental material refers to files that were used to create the research (such as datasets) or additional pieces to the article that could not be included in the print version (such as audio / video material that is impossible to produce in print form).
 There may be instances, such as certain podcasts and videos, where they are not directly attributable to a specific piece of research.

-Any material to be shared with reviewers must be blinded for the review process.
+Any material to be shared with reviewers must be anonymized for the review process.
 For more information please refer to our guidelines on submitting supplementary files.